 - Offshoring – having the outsourced business functions done in another country.
 Offshore software development companies operate virtually and remotely.

-- Nearshoring – work with teams in a similar time zone, close-border country.
+- Nearshoring – working with teams in a similar time zone, close-border country.
 Nearshore software development companies delegate operations to teams abroad.

-- Homeshoring – remote employees (freelancers) work from home.
+- Homeshoring – remote employees (freelancers) working from home.

 IT outsourcing pros and cons

-Pros.
-Software outsourcing is a cost-effective solution, and it’s the most obvious pros of it.
-It takes a vast bulk of the work off your hands, as the outsourcing company will handle full-cycle development of the project.
+Software outsourcing is a cost-effective solution, and this is its most obvious advantage.
+It takes a vast bulk of the work off your hands, as the outsourcing company will handle the full-cycle development of your project.
 They will form the development team, carry out project management, and implement quality control.

-Cons.
-If you delegate some of your business tasks or processes to an external service provider, you may face some shortcomings like different business philosophies and morale, non-absolute control over an outsourced project, the difference in time-zones.
-This model requires that you define the full specifications of your project at the beginning.
+If you delegate some of your business tasks or processes to an external service provider, you may face some shortcomings like different business philosophies and morale, non-absolute control over an outsourced project, and difference in time zones.
+The outsourcing development model requires that you define the full specifications of your project at the beginning.
 Still, with extra services such as project management, business analysis, and quality assurance, you can have some unpredictable expenses.
 It can also delay project completion.

-- have a small, short-term project with the clear requirements set in stone;
+- have a small, short-term project with clear requirements set in stone;

 - can’t control the project progress directly.

-Software outstaffing is an extension of the in-house development team like they are a team next door.
-In outstaffing, you hire individuals from outside your organization to do the work under your monitoring.
-Most of the time, businesses follow this structure to hire faster and effective workers outside their territory.
+Software outstaffing, or staff augmentation model, is an extension of the in-house development team as if they were a team next door.
+In IT outstaffing, you hire individuals from outside your organization to do the work under your monitoring.
+Most of the time, businesses follow this structure to hire faster and more effective workers outside their territory.

-IT outstaffing fits startups and enterprises that already have an in-house development team.
-Still, at the same time, they need extra resources (developers, designers, QAs, DevOps, architects, etc.) to complete tasks they can’t handle themselves.
-In this model, the provider is responsible for people management, low-level tasks, and process quality.
+IT outstaffing fits startups and enterprises that already have an in-house development team but at the same time need extra resources (developers, designers, QAs, DevOps, architects, etc.) to complete tasks they can’t handle themselves.
+This business model suggests that the provider is responsible for people management, low-level tasks, and process quality.

-In most cases, the team works together with the in-house programmers.
-The client can control remote programmers’ workflow and productivity, give them tasks.
-By performing work under the outstaffing contract, employees are subject to the customer’s employment schedule, usually, have their jobs in the customer’s premises and job descriptions.
+In most cases, the outstaff team works together with the in-house programmers.
+The client can control remote programmers’ workflow and productivity and give them tasks.
+By performing work under the outstaffing contract, employees are subject to the customer’s employment schedule and usually perform their jobs in the customer’s premises and job descriptions.